 Gestational Diabetes: If blood sugar levels in the mother are too high, this can lead to birth injuries and Cerebral Palsy.

 Miscarriage: Miscarriage during the first trimester is not uncommon.
 Miscarriages in the later stages of pregnancy can be caused by trauma.

-Placental Abruption: This happens when the placenta separates from the inner wall of the uterus during child birth.
+Placental Abruption: Occurs when the placenta separates from the inner wall of the uterus during childbirth.
 This can cause the baby to be deprived of oxygen and nutrients.

-Preeclampsia: This happens when there is high blood pressure in the birth mother.
-Often times it is associated with high protein levels in the urine.
+Preeclampsia: Occurs when there is high blood pressure in the birth mother.
+Oftentimes it is associated with high protein levels in the urine.

-Shoulder Dystocia: This complication occurs when a child’s shoulder gets lodged in the mother’s pelvic.
+Shoulder Dystocia: Occurs when a child’s shoulder gets lodged in the mother’s pelvic.

 Spina Bifida: This birth defect occurs when there is no closing around the membranes and backbones of the spinal cord region

-Umbilical Cord Prolapse: This occurs when the baby is trapped by the umbilical cord.
+Umbilical Cord Prolapse: Occurs when the baby is trapped by the umbilical cord.